influxdata/docs-v2/content/influxdb/v2.1/write-data/migrate-cloud-to-oss.md

 **Possible solutions**:
 - Ensure the API token has read access to your InfluxDB Cloud bucket.
-- Generate a new InfluxDB Cloud API token with read access to the bucket you want to migration.
-Then update the `INFLUXDB_CLOUD_TOKEN` secret in your InfluxDB OSS instance with the new token.
+- Generate a new InfluxDB Cloud API token with read access to the bucket you want to migrate.
+Then, update the `INFLUXDB_CLOUD_TOKEN` secret in your InfluxDB OSS instance with the new token.

 ### Query timeout
 The InfluxDB Cloud query timeout is 90 seconds.
-If it takes longer than this to return the data from the batche's time range, the query will time out and the task will fail.
+If it takes longer than this to return the data from the batch interval, the query will time out and the task will fail.

 **Possible solutions**: